SoftwareAG/c8y-docs/content/concepts/tenant-hierarchy-bundle/comparison.md

 The first is **role-based access control (RBAC)** that is part of every tenant in the Cumulocity IoT platform and lets you granularly define the rights of each user.
 This can be used to give certain users (like a customer) only partial visibility of the tenant (only the devices that belong to them).

-On top of that the Cumulocity IoT platform in general is a **multi-tenant platform** which also gives you the ability to create your own sub-tenants, which function like any other tenant in the platform.
+On top of that the Cumulocity IoT platform in general is a **multi-tenant platform** which also gives you the ability to create your own subtenants, which function like any other tenant in the platform.

 This will leave you with two options to structure your customers.
 You can either create a tenant for each of your customers or you can manage multiple customers within a single tenant and protect them from each other using RBAC.